 AES does not accept debit or credit cards.
 Payments can be made from a checking or savings account, or by money order.

-Your paperless billing with ACPE will not transfer to AES at conversion.
-Once the conversion process is complete, you will have the option to enroll in AES’ paperless billing and get monthly email reminders when your payment is due.
+You do have the option to enroll in AES’ paperless billing and get monthly email reminders when your payment is due.
 AES’ paperless billing allows you to sign in and pay or view your bill from the secure Account Access link included in the monthly email reminders.

 CampusDoor is ACPE’s trusted loan originations partner, from processing loan applications to seeing loans through to disbursement.
 Starting in early 2022, CampusDoor began processing all new education loan applications offered by ACPE.